89luca89/io.github.luca.distrobox/README.md

 This flatpak does not really support sandboxing, as the target of distrobox is tight integration with the host.

+# Usage

+`flatpak run io.github.luca.distrobox`

+And use it as you normally would use distrobox.
+It is handy to put an alias in your shell to shorten the command: `alias distrobox="flatpak run io.github.luca.distrobox"`

+Usage is the same as the normal app, just the command name changes from `distrobox` to  `flatpak run io.github.luca.distrobox`

 # Credits

 This work is originated on the manifest of [@axtloss](https://github.com/axtloss) in [axtloss/flatpaks](https://github.com/axtloss/flatpaks) and